 What makes testosterone issues much more concerning is that some hesitate to talk to their doctors about it – even claiming that they’re perfectly healthy.

 Don’t think twice about visiting your physician if you’re not feeling right, particularly if you’ve been noticing any of the symptoms we’ve listed above.
-You may also want to do testicular self-examination for peace of mind.
+You may also want to do regular blood tests for testosterone and estrogen for peace of mind:

 Fighting Against the Shrinkage